Unpacking Three Common CBD Misconceptions

 This is one of our most frequently asked questions, particularly as people seek pain management that won’t affect their ability to work.
 However, unlike it’s wildchild cousin, THC, CBD does not get you high.
 It is its own cannabinoid, targeting entirely separate areas of the brain than those affected by THC.

 While THC activates receptors in the brain relating to intoxication such as attention, motor skills, executive functions and decision-making, cannabidiol inhibits them.
 Consequently, it does not activate the receptors that lead to intoxication, in fact, it may actually interfere with them.
-Thus, it is thought to be an option for anxiety and seizures.
-In fact, last year the FDA approved Epidiolex as first drug with CBD as an active ingredient, to treat severe forms of epilepsy.

 Although often described as “non-psychoactive” this statement can be confusing; technically any substance that directly effects and inhibits the brain’s functions are considered psychoactive.
 CBD products are thus best described as “non-intoxicating” because while they don’t get you high, they still affect the brain, albeit in a much more practical way.